msweeney27j/-megr2157-portfolio/docs/assignments/A03/index.md

 ### Finite Element Analysis Setup
 ![SolidWorks FEA mesh and simulation setup](MeshA3.png)

-A static finite element analysis was performed in solidworks simulation to veerify the theoretical design.
+A static finite element analysis was performed in solidworks simulation to verify the theoretical design.
 The 6061-T6 aluminum material was applied to the model.
 One circular end of the bar was fixed, while a 400 lbf tensile force was applied normal to the opposite end face.
 The bar was then meshed and the static study was solved.
-The simulation was used to determine the maximum displaement and von Mises stress of the bar.
+The simulation was used to determine the maximum displacement and von Mises stress of the bar.
 ### Deflection Map
 ![SolidWorks FEA displacement results](A3Deflection.png)